krayon/xcolour/README.md

     `----- Character to use for padding (0)
 ```

-In the output, we get the contents of the red color channel formatted in binary
+In the output, we get the contents of the red colour channel formatted in binary
 and padded with zeroes to be sixteen characters long.

 ## Issues

-Bugs & Issues should be reported at [GitHub](https://github.com/Soft/xcolor/issues).
+Bugs & Issues should be reported at [GitHub](https://github.com/krayon/xcolour/issues).